luismartinezs/todo-app-vue-api/README.md

 ### Docker compose

-Have docker running in your machine, and be logged in with your docker id Make sure any services like postgresql are not running locally or they will keep the required ports busy
+Have docker running in your machine, and be logged in with your docker id Make sure any services like postgresql are not running locally or they will keep the required ports busy (`sudo pkill -u postgres`)

 ```
 docker-compose down # Bring down all the services (do it at the start, to avoid any existing container interfering)